Info

 Sponsor:

-Air Doctor is an air filter and air purifier that creates the healthiest environment in your home.
+Air Doctor — is an air filter and air purifier that creates the healthiest environment in your home.
 It filters out dangerous contaminants and allergens with an ultra HEPA filter that removes 99.99% of tested bacteria and viruses.
-If you want to get an Air Doctor today go to AirDoctorPro.com and use promo code “Overit” and get up to 35% off on selected models.
+If you want to order an Air Doctor today with a 30-day money-back guarantee, go to AirDoctorPro.com and use promo code “Overit” and get up to 39% or $300 off on selected models.
+My podcast listeners get a free 3-year warranty on any unit.

 Resources: